kkr202mlds/Achievement__Now/Responsive Web Design Certification/Notes.md

 <link rel="stylesheet" href="./styles.css" />
 stylesheet: Imports an external CSS file to style the webpage
 ```
+- **<head> element tag** is used to contain metadata about the document, such as its title, links to stylesheets, and scripts.
+- **<meta> Metadata element tag** is information about the page that isn't displayed directly on the page.
 ```
 <head>
   <meta charset="UTF-8" />  # UTF-8 is the dominant std character encoding system used on web.